omachlev/private-investigator/README.md

 #### and the output file (e.g. output_1627766035154.txt) will be created at the directory where the app was run, e.g. /private-investigator/target

-### Code Complexity
-1. What can you say about the complexity of your code?
+## What can you say about the complexity of your code?

-### Scaling
+**Code complexity = O(n)** - Assuming the number of words in a sentence is limited (according to problem statement: “consistent phrasing to describe what is going on”), we can refer to that parameter as a constant **_c_**, therefore the running time is at most **_cn_** for every input of size **_n_** (the number of lines in the input file).

-2. How will your algorithm scale?
+## How will your algorithm scale?

-### Better implementation/s
+The implemented algorithm is somewhat primitive, and is not built for scale.
+It is single threaded, and using non-thread-safe data structures (e.g. HashMap).
+In order to make it thread-safe, we can use ConcurrentHashMap instead, and take care of all synchronizations needs in the code.
+After doing that, we can implement multi-threaded application for processing the input file/s. <br>Better yet, for scale, see next item - "If you had two weeks..."

-3. If you had two weeks to do this task, what would you have done differently?
+## If you had two weeks to do this task, what would you have done differently?
 What would be better?
+For this sort of problem, and in order to have a high performance, scalable, highly available solution I would have implemented the following:
+1. Have Logstash containers (managed by K8s) running and reading the input file/s, line by line, performing some preliminary processing of the input (e.g. splitting the lines to time-stamp, sentence, etc.), and
+2. writing the output to Kafka Message Broker
+3. Implement the code in Apache Spark (or Storm) - read the events from the Kafka topic and perform the batch processing and generate the final result